-NOTE: The Aux.
-Battery Disconnect switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
-If the Aux Batt switch is off, the speakers will not emit sound.
+NOTE: The Coach/House Battery Disconnect Switch must be on while listening to the dash radio because the audio relay is powered by house batteries.
+If the Coach/ House Battery Disconnect Switch is off, the speakers will not emit sound.

-Radio Power Switch
+Radio Power Switch (Located in dash area)